 The temple's tea house is very famous.
 It's an ideal place to enjoy Chinese tea art and tea culture while enjoying the performances of folk artisans in a beautiful environment.

 In essence, Wenshu Temple is not a tourist attraction, but a real Buddhist temple.
-Tickets received only 5 yuan, incense provided by the temple, visitors can participate in free Buddhist activities.
+It's free of charge.
+Here incense is provided by the temple and visitors can participate in free Buddhist activities.
 Perhaps, it is the true meaning of Wenshu Temple that does not take but gives.

-The long history of Wenshuyuan making it worthwhile in Chengdu.
-For many tourists interested in Chinese traditional culture, this is a must-see attraction should write on your travel list.
+The long history of Wenshuyuan makes it worthwhile in Chengdu.
+For many tourists interested in Chinese traditional culture, this is a must-see attraction that should write on your travel list.